Hirwa-Ghislain/myphpcrudapp/README.md

 # myphpcrudapp

-to run the code in display.php
+to run the app run display.php file